 Do you know a RAC from a RAD or a DAC from a DAP?
-With many of the key acronyms around the funding and financing of aged care, you could soon find yourself entering a confusing minefield where failure to understand the difference between similarly sounding acronyms could have financial consequences.
+With many of the key acronyms around the funding and financing of retirement options, you could soon find yourself entering a confusing minefield where failure to understand the difference between similarly sounding acronyms could have financial consequences.

-Don’t worry, here are the most common acronyms you’ll find when you’re working out the best aged care option for you and what they mean.
+Don’t worry, here are the most common acronyms you’ll find when you’re working out the best option for you and what they mean.

 My Aged Care, often referred to as MAC, is the Australian Government’s starting point for anyone looking to access government-funded care services.
 Visit My Aged Care online or call 1800 200 422.